miyagis-forests/farmacy-food-kata/ADRs/ADR002-payment-gateway.md

 ## Rationale
 Though a *hosted* payment gateway solution is simpler to roll out, it has some drawbacks:
-- in the case of the Web app, the user is directed to a separate web site to complete the payment (the payment gateway provider web site).
-The user experience is not seamless thoughout.
+- in the case of the Web app, the user is directed to a separate website to complete the payment (the payment gateway provider website).
+The user experience is not seamless throughout.
 - in the case of the native apps, the user is directed to a separate app.
 - transaction fees tend to be higher than in self-hosted mode.
 - the merchant still needs to be PCI DSS compliant.